 Copyright © Nucleus Medical Media, Inc.

-Osteoporosis is more likely to occur if full bone mass was not achieved during your bone-building years.
-Other factors that may increase your chance of osteoporosis include:
+It’s more likely to happen if full bone mass was not reached during your bone-building years.

-- Low weight
+- Low body weight

-- Alcohol abuse
+- Alcohol use disorder

-- History of falls
+- A history of falls

-- Family history of osteoporosis
+- A family history of osteoporosis

-- Certain health conditions, such as:
+- Certain health conditions such as:

 - Severe back pain

-- Loss of height with stooped posture (kyphosis}
+- Loss of height with stooped posture— kyphosis

 Copyright © Nucleus Medical Media, Inc.

-Decrease your intake of alcohol.
+Lower your intake of alcohol.
 Eat a balanced diet rich in calcium and vitamin D. Calcium is in: